 Creating new melodies and messing around with vocal melodies sparked his interest in songwriting.
 Writing is a vehicle to tell his stories and the melody is how he conveys the emotion.
-Most of the time, the emotion of the story is what comes first.
-The melody comes from somewhere inside and is his way of helping others feel the same thing emotional connection.
+For Brysen, most of the time, the emotion of the story is what comes first.
+The melody comes from somewhere deep inside and is his way of helping others feel the same emotional connection.

 At 18, Brysen focused on playing acoustic guitar, learning songs by George Strait, Hank Williams, Jason Aldean, Eric Church and Kenny Chesney.
 Three years later he tried his hand at songwriting.
 When the pen hit the paper, he knew he wanted to make writing his career so he moved to Nashville.
-Within the year, he had opportunities with music publishers from SONY and SESAC.
-He was fortunate enough to cross paths with Clay Walker, which led to several co-writes with the country music icon and his opening act for one of his shows.
+He was fortunate enough to meet and spend time with with country music legend Clay Walker.
+The time Brysen spent with the country music icon led to co-writes and opening for one of his shows.